bpritzker/AddressParser/README.md

 Since I work with large data sets I have access to a great series of test data and hope to get this working pretty well.

+When parsing an address there are 3 types of results:
+1 - Default    : This is what normal Addresses written out look like: 123 N Evergreen Terrace, Springfield MA 02021 2 - Normalized : When comparing addresses use this.
+It Upper cases all values and spells them out: 123 NORTH EVERGREEN TERRACE SPRINGFIELD, MA 02021
+3 - Custom     : You need to write your own for this.

 NOTE: This is designed for US address only!
 (Maybe later down the road I'll improve it for international)

 NOTE: Streets are super complex and sometimes used on their own so I moved them to their own package